ericzbeard/wordle-solver/README.md

 ```

 That line of code is the primary function of an environment.
 Your algorithm makes an action,
-in this case an array of letters, and it receives in return a observation of the environment ater that action.
+in this case an array of letters, and it receives in return a observation of the environment after that action.
 It also gets a reward or a penalty, depending on how well it did.

 ## Frameworks